dsf8497/Excel_Geocoding/README.md

 # Excel_Geocoding
-An excel module to geocode addresses in excel with a Google Maps Geocoding API key
+A Microsoft Excel module to geocode addresses in excel with a Google Maps Geocoding API key

 This module only works in Windows